Cwalsh888/ccjs-app/README.md

 - [ ] Add a proper loading spinner.

 - [ ] Add a index file to Pages so that I can import them all from the same line.

+- [ ] Add a toggle on the Historical page to show more dates